AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 An IMS configuration for both Launch and Target is necessary to properly integrate Target with AEM and Launch.
 While the IMS configuration for Launch is preconfigured in AEM as a Cloud Service, the Target IMS configuration must be created (after Target is provisioned).
 Refer to [this video](https://helpx.adobe.com/experience-manager/kt/sites/using/aem-sites-target-standard-technical-video-understand.html) and [this page](https://docs.adobe.com/content/help/en/experience-manager-65/administering/integration/integration-ims-adobe-io.html) to learn how to create the Target IMS configuration.

-### Target Tenant ID and Target Client Code {#tenant-client}
+### Adobe Target Tenant ID and Adobe Target Client Code {#tenant-client}

-When configuring the Target Tenant ID and Target Client Code fields, please be aware of the following:
+When configuring the Adobe Target Tenant ID and Adobe Target Client Code fields, please be aware of the following:

-1. For most customers, the Tenant ID and the Client Code values are the same.
-In which case, make sure both fields contain the correct information and are **identical**.
+1. For most customers, the Tenant ID and the Client Code are the same.
+This means that both fields contain the same information and are identical.
+Make sure you enter the Tenant ID in both fields.
-2. If needed, the customer can also use **different** values for the Tenant ID and the Client Code fields (although it is a less common occurrence).
-In this case, be aware that:
+2. For legacy purposes, you can also enter different values in the Tenant ID and the Client Code fields.
+In which case, be aware that:

 * You have the option to change the default Tenant ID set.
+* Accordingly, the backend calls to Target will be based on the Tenant ID and the client side calls to Target will be based on the Client Code.
 * By default, the Client Code (if added first) will also be automatically copied into the Tenant ID field.

-Consequently, make sure both fields contain the correct information.
+As stated previously, the first scenario is the most common for AEM as a Cloud Service.
+Either way, make sure **both** fields contain the correct information depending on your requirements.
-* The backend calls to Target will be based on the Tenant ID and the client side calls to Target will be based on the Client Code.

 >[!NOTE]
 >
 > If you want to edit an already existing Target Configuration:
 >
-> 1. Re-enter the Tenant ID
+> 1. Re-enter the Tenant ID.
-> 2. Re-connect to Target
+> 2. Re-connect to Target.
 > 3. Save the configuration.

 ### Editing the Target Configuration {#edit-target-configuration}